 Show them what you got

-Sending a simple thank-you note might be the easiest way to do it, but it is not the most efficient.
-Such messages are usually close-ended, and close-ended messages cannot lead to conversation (which is essential for conversions).
+Sending a simple thank you note might be the easiest way to do it, but it is not the most efficient.
+Such messages are usually closed-ended, and closed-ended messages cannot lead to meaningful conversation and engagement (which is essential for conversions).

-You need to engage, right from the word go.
+You need to draw them in, right from the word go.

-In this post, we will discuss 9 different welcome email examples that will help you initiate engagement and build trust.
+In this post, we will discuss 9 different welcome email examples that you can set up with marketing automation to help you initiate engagement and build trust with your new customers.